-Long term sustainability is always on my mind.
-My brain is always scheming for ways to become more self sufficient, more sustainable, and more natural.
-The health of my family and the health of the planet are very important to me.
-But here’s the thing… sustainability is super overwhelming.
-The idea of transitioning every aspect of your daily life in order to be more green is paralyzing.
+The idea of transitioning every aspect of your daily life in order to go green is paralyzing.
 I know how you feel… believe me, I’ve been there.

 The key to living a more sustainable and natural life is to take it one baby step at a time.
 You can’t overhaul your entire life in one day.
 Change a few little things, give them time to sink in and become habit, then change a few more little things.

 Composting is one of the easiest and most sustainable things you can do in your kitchen.
-We started composting when we lived in the city and had a tiny backyard, and we’ve continued it now that we live in the woods.
 We’ve had lots of people ask us to help them to start composting.
 I’ve found that more often than not, people over-complicate the idea of composting and never get started doing it because they’re paralyzed by the fear of doing it wrong.

 I’m telling you now, there’s practically no way to mess up compost.
 It’s literally just throwing unwanted organic material in a pile outside and letting it rot.
 You can invest in a compost bin, compost tumbler, build a composing bin out of pallets, or simply keep a pile in a corner of your yard.

-For the simplest and easiest composting system, start with a simple lidded container on your counter top.
-This could be an empty coffee can or a thrifted ceramic jar, you could even buy a fancy compost bin if you want something nice.
+For the simplest and easiest composting system, start with a lidded container on your kitchen counter top.
+This could be an empty coffee can or a thrifted ceramic jar, you could even buy a cute kitchen compost container if you want something nice.
 Toss all of your organic material into the jar as you are preparing meals.

-Every once in a while use a shovel or pitchfork to stir up the pile, turning the stuff on the bottom upside down so it can get some oxygen.
-This speeds up the rate at which your compost pile decomposes and it’s a good workout for your arms too!
+Occasionally, use a shovel or pitchfork to stir up the pile, turning the stuff on the bottom upside down so it can get some oxygen.
+This speeds up the rate at which your compost pile breaks down and it’s a good workout for your arms too!

 - Egg shells

-- Dirt and dust from vacuuming and sweeping
+- Dirt, dust, and pet hair from vacuuming and sweeping

 2. Save Kitchen Scraps for Making Stock

 We used to pick up chicken stock at the grocery store every single week.
-High quality chicken stock is close to $3 a carton.
-We use it in practically everything we cook, and were spending close to $150 a year just on chicken stock.
+High quality, organic chicken stock is close to $5 a carton.
+We use it in practically everything we cook, and were spending about $250 a year just on chicken stock.
 We finally stopped buying and started making our own, and you guys, this is so easy it’s crazy.

 3. Ditch the Commercial Cleaners and Paper Towels

 The kitchen is notoriously one of the most dirtied places in the home.
-We make two meals per day in our kitchen and I feel like I’m cleaning it constantly.
+Since we work from home, we make all our meals in our kitchen and I feel like I’m cleaning it constantly.

 If you’re looking to go green in the kitchen, these three simple changes are sure to get you started.
-Once you hop on that natural living train, it becomes easier and easier to change your life for the better.
+Once you hop on that natural living train, it becomes easier to make further changes for a more eco-friendly lifestyle.